 The Sports Illustrated report also indicates that boxer Floyd Mayweather Jr. has the highest earnings among any athlete.
 Despite not being at the top of this year’s list, James still earns more from endorsements than any other athlete.

-This case shows that negotiating endorsement deals for atheletes may be just as beneficial as negotiating a contract with a team.
+This case shows that negotiating endorsement deals for athletes may be just as beneficial as negotiating a contract with a team.
 Of course, an athlete must first build a personal brand before being able to accumulate major endorsements.
-Trustworthy representation can go a long way in helping athletes to make an impression and expand their portfolio beyond the court.
+Trustworthy representation like an athletic attorney can go a long way in helping athletes to make an impression and expand their portfolio beyond the court.

 Source: NBC South Florida, “LeBron 2nd-Highest Earning US Athlete: Sports Illustrated,” David Hill, May 15, 2013